 It’s a time to gather with family members, pay respect to ancestors, and enjoy foods specially made for the occasion.
 Last year, I got together with a few blogger friends to showcase a collection of festive sweet recipes.
-This year, I’d like to show you the traditional Korean New Year foods prepared for the Lunar New Year.
+I would now like to show you the traditional Korean New Year foods prepared for the Lunar New Year.
 I hope you get to try them all!

-Koreans travel back to their hometown to celebrate Lunar New Year and we make rice cake soup to serve to family and friends who are visiting.
+Koreans travel back to their hometown to celebrate the New Year and we make rice cake soup to serve to family and friends who are visiting.
 Different regions have different recipes for rice cake soup which is the most classic and popular Korean New Year Food.
-My parents are originally from North Korea so I grew up eating the version with beef and dumplings.
-It reminds me of home every time I cook it!
+I grew up eating tteok mandu guk (rice cake soup with dumplings) but you can try any one of the 3 recipes below.

-Pan-Fried Fish Cake (Saengsun Jeon 생선전) and Shrimp Cake (Saewoo Jeon 새우전)
+Pan-Fried Fish Fritters (Saengsun Jeon) and Shrimp Fritters (Saewoo Jeon) RECIPE

 During special holidays, homemade Japchae is always on the Korean table.
 Load it with various vegetables and make it meatless for a vegetarian option that everyone can enjoy.
 Korean glass noodles are made with 100% sweet potato starch so this dish is naturally gluten-free too!
 This is a simplified one-pan recipe that can be made in half the usual time it takes but still retains its authenticity and traditional flavors.